-Proposed | changes to the Clients’ Protection Fund Rules regarding claim limits on payments from the fund (VSB Council re-referred the proposals to the CPF Board)
+Proposed | amendments to the Clients’ Protection Fund Rules regarding claim limits on payments from the fund (Comments due by October 16, 2014)

-The current limit per attorney of 10 percent of the net worth of the fund has been in place since October 1986.
+The current per claim limit of $50,000 has been in place since July 1, 2000, and the per attorney limit of 10 percent of the net worth of the fund has been in place since October 1986.

 Updated: September 17, 2014